Jasonblalack/zyngapoker/Locales.md

     <other code>
 ```

+The locale system uses the field name `locale` internally.
+You can query the current locale during the permutation loop using `permutation.get("locale")`.

 **Note:** Locale projects are automatically created inside your application folder under `.jasy/locale/LOCALE`.
 To re-create them you need to delete the folder.
 These projects are using the normal project cache infrastructure and keep compiled results e.g. under that folder as well.

 ### No Country Code on Client Side